ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/hot-seat-card-game-giveaway.markdown

 is_promoted: false
 has_entry_page: true
 title: "Win Hot Seat Card Game!"
-competition-description: "<p>If you ever wondered what your friends think about you?\
+competition-description: "<p>Have you ever wondered what your friends think about\
-  \ Looking for a chance to learn your friends' secrets?
-Play a round of Hot Seat\
+  \ you?
+Looking for a chance to learn your friends' secrets?
+Play a round of Hot\
-  \ and hear the stories they were hoping would never be told, Hot Seat gives you\
+  \ Seat and hear the stories they were hoping would never be told, Hot Seat gives\
-  \ the answer.
+  \ you the answer.
 We are giving away the funniest game in the market: Hot Seat Card\
   \ Game The Adult Party Game About Your Friends!</p>\r\n<p>If you want to find out\
   \ who your friends are… click below for a chance to win!</p>"
 hero-header: "Win Hot Seat Card Game!"